In hindsight, shouting “Yee haa!” at the top of her voice probably wasn’t one of Jack’s better ideas…

 I led Poppy back to the yard without a battle, while Jack sped off to get Buddy.

 In the stable barn were Sally and two new friendly faces.
-A young student vet nurse named Phoebe and a ‘middle-aged mum’ with long, bright green hair named Alex.
+A young student vet nurse named Jhara and a ‘middle-aged mum’ with long, bright green hair named Alex.

 “Hi there!” greeted Alex, I warmed to her immediately.
 “We’re going to the old Roman fort if I can get this big lump saddled up!
 Will you stand still please and preferably not on my feet, thank you.”
 Alex was grooming the biggest horse in the yard, a Clydesdale x cob called Jenny who was like a tank.